mirjunaid26/hpc-ai-engineers-toolkit/README.md

 sbatch job_script.sh

 ```
-This will submit your job to the SLURM scheduler for execution.
+This will submit your job to SLURM scheduler for execution.

 - Checking Job Status: You can check the status of your jobs using the squeue command:
 ```